-We will be a "controlled company" within the meaning of the rules of the and, as a result, will qualify for, and intend to rely on, exemptions from certain corporate governance requirements.
+We will be a "controlled company" within the meaning of the rules of the and, as a result, will qualify for, and intend to partially rely on, exemptions from certain corporate governance requirements.
 You will not have the same protections afforded to shareholders of companies that are subject to such requirements.

 A "controlled company" under corporate governance requirements is a company of which more than 50% of the voting power is held by an individual, group or another company.
 Following this offering, Titan Cement International will control a majority of the voting power of our outstanding common shares, making us a "controlled company" within the meaning of corporate governance requirements.
 Because we qualify as a "controlled company," we are not required to have a majority of our non-executive directors be independent, nor are we required to have an independent compensation committee or an independent nominating function.
-In light of our status as a "controlled company," a majority of our directors will not be independent, and our nominating and compensation committee will not be independent.
+We expect that a majority of our directors will be independent; however, in light of our status as a "controlled company," our nominating and compensation committee will not be independent.
 Our status as a "controlled company" could make our common shares less attractive to some investors or otherwise harm the price of our common shares.